elvis-epx/LoRaMaDoR/NonAmateur.md

 attacks.
 It uses a challenge-response scheme, and packets must be HMAC-signed to make sure the response can be trusted.

-This project does not use encryption, but LoRa-trans layer-2 encapsulation does support encryption, so you can change the code.
+This project does not use encryption, but LoRaL2 encapsulation does support encryption, so you can change the code.
 Specifically, pass the encryption key and its length to LoRaL2 constructor, called in Network.cpp.